 This occurred because St. Vincent lacked processes and control systems that would prevent these errors that included: “overcharged time, charge errors, and coding errors.”
 The appropriate portion of each outlier payment was unable to be determined without St. Vincent amending the claims.
 To make a long story short, Medicare ended up paying an excessive amount more than what was considered appropriate reimbursement.

-There is a tremendous cost savings to health plans when utilizing pre-pay methods because it eliminates the vendor fees and administrative costs associated with recovering a claim that was paid erroneously.
-Depending on the vendor fees, the number of claims worked, and the final claims settlement, pre-payment can save the health plans thousands to millions of dollars annually.
+There is a tremendous cost saving to health plans when utilizing pre-pay methods because it eliminates the vendor fees and administrative costs associated with recovering a claim that was paid erroneously.
+Depending on the vendor fees, the number of claims worked, and the final claims settlement, outpatient IB pre-payment can save the health plans thousands to millions of dollars annually.